An education at Kent involves study in an international community from all over the world

 Thank you for this opportunity to meet people who I otherwise wouldn’t have and to enjoy lots of lovely food!
 I have been studying for days for an exam and this evening was exactly what I needed.
 The staff were great and the music was very relaxing

-Each year the Dean for Internationalisation, Dr Anthony Manning, offers undergraduate students the opportunity to apply to take part in a specially designed leadership development programme and become a student Global Officer at Kent.
+Each year the Director and Dean for Global and Lifelong Learning, Dr Anthony Manning, offers undergraduate students the opportunity to apply to take part in a specially designed leadership development programme and become a student Global Officer at Kent.

 Representing a range of culture, academic discipline and personal interests, we are delighted to showcase our current cohort of Global Officers

-Hosted online, the events are open to Kent students from all campuses to attend throughout the year.
+Hosted on campus, Global Hangouts are open to Kent students from all campuses to attend throughout the year.
+Sign-up to our mailing list here to receive updates on Global Hangout events!

 The Medway World Cafe is open to ALL students at the Medway Campus.
 This is a great place to relax away from your study, meet and make friends, play games and enjoy free tea/coffee and cake.